citelao/sensible/3-secure.md

 To be truly safe, you must protect your data's confidentiality, integrity, and availability.
 All of it, all of the time.

-## Why does security matter?
+## Bringing it to the real world

-Security isn't important if it can't affect you.
+It's worth stepping back to consider what this means for you and the people you care about.
+Security, after all, means nothing if you're not protecting anything.
 Maybe hackers have nothing to gain from "ordinary" folks.

 I've found that most people are worried about the same things<!-- TODO cite folk models -->: